Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Introduction

-The goal of this paper is to explore the idea of connecting peers in online health communities for mutual support.
+The goal of this paper is to identify and address the conceptual and practical barriers to researching the impact of peer recommendations on connection behavior.
 We accomplish this by designing, developing, and evaluating an email-based peer recommendation system for users of the online community CaringBridge.
-Despite recent research arguing for the potential utility of peer recommendation~\cite{oleary_design_2017,eschler_im_2017,newman_its_2011,chen_make_2009,hartzler_leveraging_2016,yang_seekers_2019,macleod_be_2017,levonian_patterns_2021,levonian_bridging_2020,gatos_how_2021}, no study yet describes use of peer recommendation in practice.
-We conducted a \textit{feasibility study} to assess the usefulness of and demand for peer recommendation.
-Feasibility studies are designed to determine if an intervention should be evaluated in a larger or more comprehensive study~\cite{bowen_how_2009}.
+Despite recent research arguing for the potential utility of peer recommendation for providing social support~\cite{oleary_design_2017,eschler_im_2017,newman_its_2011,chen_make_2009,hartzler_leveraging_2016,yang_seekers_2019,macleod_be_2017,levonian_patterns_2021,levonian_bridging_2020,gatos_how_2021,barta_similar_2023,poon_computer-mediated_2023,ceron-guzman_its_2025}, no study yet describes use of peer recommendation in practice.
 We argue that peer recommendation should be conceptualized as a health intervention that can change specific user behaviors---behaviors that are linked to psychosocial or physical health.
-Our proposed intervention is designed to increase two behaviors: reading about peers' health experiences and increasing interaction among peers.
-In the rest of this introduction, we summarize the proposed intervention (sec.~\ref{sec:proposed_intervention}), its evaluation in a 12-week field study (sec.~\ref{sec:feasibility_outcomes}), and the encouraging findings for our core contribution: evidence for the feasibility of using recommendation to connect peers in OHCs (sec.~\ref{sec:contributions}).
+Inspired by public health research approaches, we conduct this initial study as a \textit{feasibility assessment} to identify barriers to the implementation of a recommendation intervention for increasing social supportiveness and to determine how the intervention should be evaluated in a larger, more comprehensive study~\cite{bowen_how_2009}.
+In the rest of this introduction, we summarize the proposed intervention, its evaluation in a 12-week field study, and the encouraging findings for our core contribution: evidence for the feasibility of using recommendations to connect peers in OHCs.